 We all like tea and drink it throughout the day as well as breakfast.

-We always have black tea, peppermint, berries, chai, chamomile, lime blossom, and ginger and lemon.
+We always have black tea, peppermint, berries, chai, chamomile, lime blossom, and ginger (with either lemon or honey).
 And some other random ones that we come across and sound interesting.

 During Christmas we always get a tea advent calendar.

-(Just in case it’s not clear yet, yes, we like in England!).
+(Just in case it’s not clear yet, yes, we live in England!).